Are Oreos Really Vegan?

 Photo credit: Oreo

 Following our 11 of the Best Vegan Biscuits article, which divulged into our top picks of the best biscuits for both munching and dunking, we had some responses on our Instagram post from people who were shocked that Oreos are vegan because of the cross-contamination argument.
-So, the short answer is that Oreos are vegan as they don’t contain any animal-derived ingredients.
+So, are Oreos really vegan?
+The short answer is yes as they don’t contain any animal-derived ingredients.
 The long answer is a little more complex than that.

 As the Oreo FAQ page states, while Oreos are indeed veggie-friendly, they are not strictly vegan as ‘Oreo have milk as cross-contact and therefore they are not suitable for vegans’.
 So if you’re vegan strictly for health reasons or you’re allergic to milk, then it's probably best that you avoid our chocolatey friend, and find some other vegan chocolate or biscuits to satisfy that afternoon slump (our article recommends vegan biscuits like Party Rings, Lotus Biscuits and – the classic – Chocolate Chip Hobnobs).